ikatson/docker-reviewboard/README.md

 The requirements are PostgreSQL and memcached, you can use either dockersized versions of them, or external ones, e.g. installed on the host machine, or even third-party machines.

 ## Quickstart.
-Run dockerized reviewboard with all dockerized dependencies, and persistent data in a docker container.
+Run dockerized reviewboard with all dockerized dependencies, and persistent data in docker containers.

+### Using Makefile
     make  # if you want to build the image yourself make run

+### Using docker-compose
+    docker-compose up

-    # Go to http://127.0.0.1:8000/ (or your docker host) and login as admin:admin
+Then go to http://127.0.0.1:8000/ (or your docker host) and login as admin:admin

 Alternatively, here are the commands to do the same manually.